Running Jobs

 If you already know that a running or spooled job is not going to do the right thing, cancel it using

-This will save resources and energy.
+This will save you GPU time.